What is considered One Commercial Project?

 Possibly.
 I love creating something special for my clients where the project fits my aesthetic and is within timeframes that are achievable based my current work schedule.
 Feel free to pop me an email with your requirements, timelines and any other relevant info that you think will be helpful, I’d love to hear from you.

-Please note: unfortunately at this stage I don’t take on any branding or logo design work.
+PLEASE NOTE: Unfortunately at this stage I don’t take on any branding and logo design work, or custom pet portraits.

 How do you create your instagram videos?

 If I’m directly filming myself drawing etc, I use my camera video function then finish off the video in Adobe Premiere Pro.

 If it’s a screen recording showing how I work, then I use Quick Time Player to record my screen and finish off the video in Adobe Premiere Pro to speed up, or add audio and edit etc.